retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/timedelta_lower_cutoff_quantile.png

-Here it is the same algorithm, but 10% of users with the longest trajectories will be truncated.
+Here it is the same algorithm, but 10% of users with the shortest trajectories will be kept.

 .. code-block:: python